vasanthbala/hackathon/metad/README.md

 ```

 To see a chord diagram of the context graph of all resources and relations, do a GET on /context.

+## How to run this Web Server

+SSH into the kubernetes-master.
+Make sure you have the Cluster Insight data collector running there.
+Do a git clone to get the hackathon/metad directory locally.
+From this directory type ```python metadata-service.py```.
+If you get a permissions error, you need to download a client-secrets.json file from the project you are monitoring, then set the env variable GOOGLE_APPLICATION_CREDENTIALS to the path of the client-secrets.json file.